 We set up a call and the first thing I wanted to do was to determine the difference between the relationships he had with the other 4 customers compared to this challenging one.

 What was he doing differently with the other 4 accounts compared to this one account?
-How long had he been working with them?
+What were the typical conversational topics of most of his emails or requests?
 How would he describe the relationship?
 Who is his best relationship with?
 When was the last survey or difficult conversation he had with them (very few people have a great answer for this)?
 After 20 min we had gone through more than 15 different questions together.

 Result!- we identified 6 major triggers that may have contributed to the engagement he was having with his customer.
 When you see the 6 triggers below if you're honest you might even see yourself.
 Like many key account managers David had hit the 'blind seller zone' the place a number of experienced sales professionals get to when they become reliant on past success strategies, unable to hear what a customer is actually saying because they believe they've heard it already and become slow to adapt to changing circumstances.

 Here are the six areas David and I looked at that when we shifted got a client response within 48 hours when his average response was 10 days.

 Here are the six triggers that will erode your ability to get responsive and engaging customer conversations!

 Number one: Your conversations are generic and leave no thought provoking or insight bringing revelation to your customer.

 Number two: You know their buying cycle so well you simply call up to fish for opportunity and your client realises it.

 Number three: You haven't dealt with past negative experiences your customer may of had with other companies and/or account managers and you have triggered it.

 Number four: You don't have a specific thought process for how you will engage with your customers on each call.
 E.g. Whenever you call it should be on the basis of four reasons.
 I call this VICK.